Aldaviva/PagerDuty/Readme.md

 ### Acknowledging an Alert

+This moves an existing unresolved alert for your service into the acknowledged state, showing that someone is aware of it.

 The value of the required `DedupKey` constructor parameter comes from an `AlertResponse`, which is returned when you send a `TriggerAlert`.

 ```cs